We are committed to engaging with secondary school students, teachers and careers practitioners

 The Science Experience

 Every January the Faculty hosts year 9 and 10 students for a 3-day science summer program.
 Students get to meet other students from all around Victoria, and work through a fun, interactive program of activities.
-Our program is designed to provide an experience of university life with lectures, laboratory experiments and hands on interactive experiences run by our top ranking academics all whilst being able to explore our world class facilities.
+Our program is designed to provide students with the opportunity to experience university life with lectures, laboratory experiments and hands-on experiences run by our top ranking academic staff, all whilst exploring our world class facilities.

-Some of the highlights for our 2016 program included:
+Some of the highlights for our 2018 program:

 - Exploring the secrets of the universe through the physics and laser show

-- Investigating using mathematics how infectious diseases spread through the human population
+- Using computers to model how infectious diseases spread through the human population

 - Studying fossils and minerals in an introduction to Geology